Lomaverde Chiroso Washed

 HOW THIS COFFEE WAS PROCESSED

 The coffee is selectively hand-harvested and then transported to the family’s mill, La Joyería.
-To ensure workers only pick the very ripest cherries, the Echavarria family use a mix of education and economic incentives.
-They explain ‘We are working with our pickers to teach them why it is so important that they pick the fully ripened beans, as most of them have no idea of the effects of their job on the final product.
+Farm administrator William is tasked with instructing seasonal workers when cherries are ready for picking, and later inspecting everything that is delivered to ensure less than 3% of the total crop processed is made up of unripe fruit.
+To ensure William’s success, the Echavarría family also use a combination of education and economic incentives.
+As they explained the first time we visited them, ‘We are working with our pickers to teach them why it is so important that they pick the fully ripened beans, as most of them have no idea of the effects of their job on the final product.
 We also complement this with a set of collective incentives.
 Throughout the day, we are taking constant measures of the quality of the picking, measuring what percentage of unripe beans we have.
 When this percentage reaches a certain point, a bonus kicks in, and then next day picking will be paid with a bonus.
-So far we have seen great results, and the mentality of the pickers has changed drastically.’
+So far we have seen great results.’

-Pedro and Léo manage their wet mill with a blend of art, industrial rigour and scientific curiosity.
-Leo, in addition to being an agronomist, is also completing his masters degree in fermentation processing at the National University’s Medellin branch and has developed a unique method of processing coffee known as extended fermentation.
+Pedro and Leo manage the wet mill with a blend of art, industrial rigour and scientific curiosity.
+Leo, in addition to being an agronomist, has earned a masters degree in fermentation processing at the National University’s Medellín branch, and has developed a unique method of processing coffee known as extended fermentation.
 In this method, two days’ worth of cherry pickings is used.
-Coffee picked on the second day is pulped and added to fermentation tanks that already hold the first day’s mucilage, which has been fermenting for 24hrs.
-In this method of ‘extended’ fermentation, the freshly picked and pulped coffee raises the pH level of the fermentation tank (i.e. makes it more alkaline), permitting longer fermentation times that will produce a fruit-forward cup, without the acetic acid produced by bacteria at a low pH.
-In this way, the team is able to maintain the correct pH level and avoid very low pH levels during processing that can lead to over fermented, boozy flavours.
+Coffee picked on the second day is pulped and added to fermentation tanks that already hold the first day’s mucilage, which has been fermenting for 24 hours.
+The team does this for a third day, and then leave the entire mass of parchment to rest for another 24 hours in order to homogenise the entire collection.
+Through this method, the freshly picked and pulped coffee raises the pH level of the fermentation tank (making it more alkaline), permitting longer fermentation times that will produce a fruit-forward cup, without the acetic acid produced by bacteria at a low pH.
+The team is then able to maintain the correct pH level and avoid those that can lead to over fermented, boozy flavours during processing.

 In addition to giving more control over pH levels, this method also gives more control over yeast and bacteria activity.
 The inspiration for the process was taken from small farmers throughout Antioquia and Huila, who often have two to three days pickings fermenting together, as their farms are so small that one day’s picking is often not sufficient to make up an entire lot.
 Pedro and Leo have worked to perfect the process and adapt it for larger-scale production.

-After fermentation, the coffee is washed and dried in silos for three days at a maximum temperature of 40 degrees Celsius.
+After fermentation, the coffee is washed and dried under greenhouse conditions for between two to three weeks, depending on the weather.
 The slow and steady drying ensures even moisture loss and stable water activity.
-After the parchment is fully dried to the optimal humidity, it is delivered to Santa Barbara’s dry mill for assessment and storage.
+After the parchment is fully dried to the optimal humidity, it is delivered to Pergamino’s dry mill in Medellín for quality assessment, storage and eventual export.